gitrenga/HelperNotes/ReactiveProgramming.md

 # Reactive Programming in Java

-  - Jave only provides the Interface and not the implementation
+  - Java only provides the Interface and not the implementation
+        - Publisher
+        - Subscriber
+        - Subscription
   - Impl provided by third party lib such as Reactor,RxJava

+# Reactor

+  - Reactor API have - Data,Completion,Error channel - all these channels can be consumed using consumer lambda
+  - Flux 0-N items
+  - Mono 0-1 items